medikoo/post-controller-router/README.md

 Extension to [controler-router](https://github.com/medikoo/controller-router) which splits controller into __validation__ and __submission__ steps, and provides option to pass processing to remote entity.

+It can be used to e.g. handle form submissions in browsers, or POST requests on server-side.

 Be sure to read [controler-router](https://github.com/medikoo/controller-router) documentation first.

 Basic usage example: